unreally-ai/helpers/vocab_script/README.md

 to the current directory.

 IMPORTANT:
-> Note that the row at which it looks for is currently hard-coded to 2.
-> Furthermore, it only look for .txt files in the directory!
+> Note that you have to specify what kind of data sets you want to read & at which index